LLNL/umap-apps/external/miniVite/README.md

 ## Required

 We assume that the following items are already available (installed) on the system:
 - GCC 8.1 or more.
 - MPI
 - CMake 3.10 or more.

+Since miniVite is not a read-only application, the write-protect support for userfaultfd() must be supported on the system.

 ## Build with Spack